iotaledger/tips/text/0017-message/0017-message.md

 ### Indexation payload

-To make the Payload concept clear we will define the `indexation payload`.
-As the name suggests it allows to add an index to the encapsulating message, as well as some arbitrary data.
-Nodes will expose an API, that will enable to query messages by the index.
+To be clear, the concept of the Payload allows the addition of an index to the encapsulating message, as well as some arbitrary data.
+Nodes will expose an API that will enable the querying of messages by the index.
 Adding those capabilities may open nodes to DOS attack vectors:
 1. Proliferation of index keys that may blow up the node's DB
 2. Proliferation of messages associated with the same index